Stujenske-Lab/Stujenske-Lab.github.io/docs/bunddle/contact/index.md

 ---
 title: Contact
 nav:
-  order: 5
+  order: 6
   tooltip: Email, address, and location
 ---

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-Our lab is in the Department of Psychiatry at XXXXXXXXXX.
-We are located at XXXXXXXXXX.
+Our lab is in the Department of Psychiatry at the University of Pittsburgh.
+We are located in the Bridgeside II building in South Oakland.
 We are best reached by email.

 {%
   include button.html
   type="email"
-  text="email"
+  text="Lab email"
-  link="jms7008@med.cornell.edu"
+  link="stujenske.lab@gmail.com"
 %}
 {%
   include button.html